The PGA Tour remains in Florida this week for the Valspar Championship at the Innisbrook Resort in Palm Harbor. Paul Casey is the defending champion.

 How to watch the Valspar Championship

-Friday 2 – Sky Sports Golf from 7pm, featured groups on Sky Sports Golf from 12 noon and Sky Sports Main Event from 3.30pm
+Friday 22 – Sky Sports Golf from 7pm; Featured groups on Sky Sports Golf and Sky Sports Main Event from 12.45pm

 Not a Sky Sports customer and want to watch the Valspar Championship?